-The view from home plate does not provide fans with a spectacular view, but there is a nice scoreboard in left center and fans get a nice, open view of the field.
-The signage in the outfield isn’t obsessive, so fans can watch the game for the sake of watching a game without being inundated with advertising.
+The view from home plate does not provide fans with a spectacular view.
+There is a nice scoreboard in left center and fans get an open view of the field, but the backdrop isn’t one that has people bragging about the view.
+The signage in the outfield isn’t excessive, so fans get to watch the game without being inundated with advertising.

-The crowd was almost nonexistent when I went to the came, and I’m not sure why.
-It was a Wednesday night in August, so it’s not a prime game-night but I expected the crowd to be better than what I saw.
-Official attendance listed the gathering at 1,681.
-I won’t argue about attendance figures, but there were not that many folks in the stands from what I saw.
+The crowd was almost nonexistent, and I’m not sure why.
+It was a Wednesday night in August, so it’s not a prime game-night.
+However, I expected the crowd to be better than what I saw.
+Granted, August in Alabama is always humid, so maybe that’s why there were so few fans at the game.

-Growing up in the South I’ve had biscuits with honey or jelly quite often, but I’d never had biscuits with syrup until this night.
-I faced a difficult decisions: Alaga syrup or Yellow Label.
+Growing up in the South I’ve had biscuits with honey or jelly quite often, but I had never considered putting syrup on my biscuits until this night.
+I faced a difficult decision: original Alaga syrup or Alaga Yellow Label syrup.
 After taking into consideration some sage advice from the veteran biscuit seller and sampling the two varieties, I opted to mix and match.
-So I combined the yellow label with the original cane flavored syrup for a delicious treat.
+I combined the Yellow Label and the original cane syrup for a delicious treat.

 For my sustenance I opted for a foot-long red hot sausage at the Sausage Shack.
-I love encased meats, so I had to go for the locally-made sausage.
+I love encased meats, so I chose the locally-made sausage.
 I’ve never heard of Conecuh before, but I was very pleased with their meat.
 Yes, insert inappropriate meat joke.
 I got my sausage topped with grilled peppers and onions and added sauerkraut before topping it with just a touch of yellow mustard.

-I also tried another beer from Back Forty Beer Co., which is based in Gadsden, Ala.
-I tried their Truck Stop Honey Brown Ale previously (see Regions Park write-up), so I decided to stick with the local craft brew and branched out with their Naked Pig Pale Ale.
-It was a good pairing with the spicy sausage, and I’m glad I stuck with a brand I already knew.
+I paired it with a beer from Back Forty Beer Co., which is based in Gadsden, Ala.
+I drank their Truck Stop Honey previously (read my visit to Regions Park for more details), so I decided to stick with a local craft brew and tried their Naked Pig Pale Ale.
+It was a good pairing with the spicy sausage, and I’m glad I stuck with a brand I knew.

-The food I missed out on were Dreamland BBQ nachos, but I had them at Regions Park in Birmingham, Ala., a few weeks prior to this trip.
-So I didn’t feel the need to sample them again, but many folks told me to try something from the South of the Border cart because it was the best bang for my buck.
-So maybe next time I’ll experiment with Mexican food at an Alabama ballpark.
+I passed on Dreamland BBQ nachos because I ate them at Regions Park a few weeks prior to this trip.
+So I didn’t feel the need to eat them again.
+Many folks told me to try something from the South of the Border cart because it was the best bang for my buck.
+Maybe next time I’ll experiment with Mexican food at an Alabama ballpark.

 The game moved along fairly quickly as the Biscuits rallied in the 9th to claim a 2-1 victory over the stunned Jackson Generals.
-An dribbler down the first base line left the pitcher and first baseman confused as to who should cover the base and who should field the ball, so the runner on second raced around the bags as the batter dove head-first and under the tag of the first baseman to give the home team the win.
+A dribbler down the first base line left the pitcher and first baseman confused as to who should cover the bag and who should field the ball.
+The runner on second raced around the bases as the batter dove head-first under the tag of the first baseman to give the home team the win.
 It was a great finish to the game!